hkumar3b/BrainLog/README.md

 ## 📌 Status

 Currently under active development.

+### **Copyright (c) 2026 Himanshu.
+All rights reserved.**

+**All Rights Reserved.**

-Copyright (c) 2026 Himanshu Kumar.
-All rights reserved.
-No part of this software may be copied, distributed, or modified without the express written permission of the author.
+No part of this software or its associated files may be copied, reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author.

+This code is provided for demonstration purposes only and does not grant any license to use, modify, or redistribute the source code for personal or commercial projects.